Quantum API for Applications

 An illustrative application of a new variational method for computing high-order perturbation in quantum mechanics.

 It is difficult and rare to compute perturbations beyond the second order in quantum mechanics.
-I developed variational method to enable both efficient and accurate calculations of high-order perturbations.
-The second paper had results for 12th order perturbation.
-I have not seen a calculation close to that order after almost 40 years since.
+This paper, using our variational method, led to accurate results for up to 12th-order perturbation.
+We have not seen a calculation close to that order after almost 40 years since.
+Let us know if you have seen one.

-Not only innovative in math and numerical method but is also one of the earliest C++ applications in production use at William Beaumont Hospital, Royal Oak, Michigan, where BG was a postdoc for 2 years.
+Not only innovative in math and numerical method but is also one of the earliest C++ applications in production use at William Beaumont Hospital, Royal Oak, Michigan, where BG was a postdoc in medical physics for 2 years.

 Experimental Collaborations

-Tsinghua collaboration: Combined theoretical and experimental explorations of p-wave Feshbach resonance.
+Tsinghua collaboration: Combined theoretical and experimental exploration of p-wave Feshbach resonances.

 Tsinghua collaboration: Use d-wave Feshbach resonance to explore d-wave coupling in a many-body quantum system.